Chemical mixture at Buffalo Wild Wings kills 1 employee

-Burlington police say in a release they believe that the employee had breathed in fumes from the cleaning agent.
+Authorities say he was married and had an infant son, The Boston Globe reports .

-The employee was taken to Lahey Hospital where he was later pronounced dead.
+Officials responded to reports of a chemical reaction in the kitchen area.
+Authorities evacuated the Burlington restaurant and urged anyone inside at the time to get medical treatment, if needed.

-Police evacuated the restaurant and are urging anyone who was inside at the time and believes they may be impacted to seek immediate medical treatment.
+A Buffalo Wild Wings statement says the company is “shocked and saddened” and working with the franchisee and authorities.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.